libmcu/libmcu/README.md

 memory.

 A timer takes 25 bytes on 32-bit system.
 4 bytes more can be saved replacing doubly linked list with singly linked list.
+There would be no performance penalty to use singly linked list instead as long as slots are big enough for timers to be well distributed.

 ## pubsub
 ### Usecase1